 conclusions must be interpreted as narrowly as possible.
 Except from what is expressly stated, nothing else can be concluded – except by further valid inferrences.
 An

 existential proposition in the conclusion only states that at least one example exists.
 It does not imply any information on prevalence.
 Since

-universal propositions may refer to empty extension sets, having one of the in the conclusion does not automatically imply that the phenomenon described actually exists.
+universal quantifications may have an empty extension, having one of the in the conclusion does not automatically imply that the phenomenon described actually exists.

 This list does not claim to be exhaustive – there are other fallacies, such as those of

 rhetorics or mathematics, up to and including psychological effects by which false conclusions can be drawn.

 This app is part of the project “Ad Hominem Info”, an attempt to systematically collect and explain errors and fallacies in thinking and reasoning.

 This is a private hobby project, there are no commercial or academic interests behind it.